DigitalTibetan/BookletMaker/README.md

 ## Installation and Build

-Either clone the source code and use Xcode to build the application.
-Note that you will need to provide signing information within Xcode.
+Either clone the source code and use Xcode to build the application, or use the provided ready-to-run application.

 ### Install release version